CrtlAltElite/1up-TunnelTalk-Python-Chatroom/README.md

 4. Clone the Repo
 5. On the Host/Server run the server.py `python server.py`
 6. On the Host/Server in another terminal run nGrok `ngrok tcp 65432`
-7. Find the Forawrding address for your nGrok and change the SERVER/PORT in chat.py accordingly
+7. Find the Forwarding address for your nGrok and change the SERVER/PORT in chat.py accordingly
 7. On the Client(s) run the chat.py `python chat.py`
 8. Enjoy Chatting